Paprika is one of the common spices used in many cuisines worldwide. It gets the chili powder when it is spicy. Otherwise, it is sweet or smoked.

 The general rule is to use ripe peppers that have reached a deep red color.
-It is also important to choose peppers with thin flesh, rather than the ones that have thick walls, such as bell peppers.
+It is also essential to choose peppers with thin flesh rather than those with thick walls, such as bell peppers.

 The thick-walled peppers hold a lot of moisture and take too long to dry.
-They also might lose some of their deep color once dehydrated.
+They also might lose some of their deep colors once dehydrated.

 If you are a gardener and you want to grow enough peppers to make paprika, here are a few sweet varieties I tried and loved.

 It is a long skinny pepper with vibrant red color at maturity.
 Corbacci is a sweet pepper with thin walls.
 The plant is fast-growing and produces prolifically compared to other sweet pepper plants.

 Ajvarski is, by far, my favorite sweet pepper to grow.
 The fruit size is big enough and turns red relatively fast.
 This is another prolific plant.

 This variety is relatively small but highly productive.
 The peppers dry in no time.
 Shishito is slightly spicy, making it suitable for those who don’t like any heat.
 They are also a great choice to turn into crushed pepper flakes.